subdigital/blog/source/_posts/2012-01-19-nsscreencasts.markdown

 ## Bite-Sized Learning

 Video training is becoming a very common way to learn these days.
-With [http://tekpub.com](Tekpub), [http://peepcode.com/](Peepcode), [http://pluralsight.com](Pluralsight), [http://codeschool.com](Code School), and many others, there are usually great productions to teach you any development topic that you'd want to learn about.
+With [Tekpub](http://tekpub.com), [http://peepcode.com/](Peepcode), [Pluralsight](http://pluralsight.com), [Code School](http://codeschool.com), and many others, there are usually great productions to teach you any development topic that you'd want to learn about.

-All of these services are great, however I'm becoming a fan of the smaller, more focused screencasts.  [http://railscasts.com](Railscasts), for instance, has been _instrumental_ to my Rails learning development.  [http://destroyallsoftware.com/](Destroy all Software) teaches me new things every week.
+All of these services are great, however I'm becoming a fan of the smaller, more focused screencasts.  [http://railscasts.com](Railscasts), for instance, has been _instrumental_ to my Rails learning development.
+[Destroy all Software](http://destroyallsoftware.com/) teaches me new things every week.

 Smaller videos like this are easier to digest, and are more focused on a single topic.
-Like the [http://en.wikipedia.org/wiki/Boiling_frog](boiled frog) you eventually realize how far you've come on a topic, simply by watching regular videos.
+Like the [boiled frog](http://en.wikipedia.org/wiki/Boiling_frog) you eventually realize how far you've come on a topic, simply by watching regular videos.

 iOS Development is an ever-changing landscape, with so many topic areas to cover, that a single training class or screencast series just